|Purpose:||Display the command type and what it would execute|

 opt*ions is an alias : *option

+You can use regular expressions in the alias name.
 A leading * will skip the alias test (i.e., if dir is an alias, *dir will return the internal command).

 Note: WHICH does not support wildcard specifications unless you use the /A option.
 Parameters must be actual commands or actual file names (including variable and function references as in "which %comspec").
 If a filename includes white space or special characters, it must be enclosed in double quotes.
 A file specified without an explicit path must be on the current PATH.